lkfink/lkfink.github.io/pages/PupilLabs_aBeginnersGuide.md

 I spent a lot of time deliberating about how I wanted to use the glasses and what I needed them to be able to do.
 Here are some things that helped me in my deliberation process that you might consider doing:
 - Read through [Pupil Lab's online documentation](https://docs.pupil-labs.com/){:target="_blank"}.
 - Download [Pupil Capture](https://github.com/pupil-labs/pupil/releases/tag/v0.9.10){:target="_blank"} and [Pupil Player](https://github.com/pupil-labs/pupil/releases/tag/v0.9.10){:target="_blank"} (the software for recording and viewing the eye-tracking data, rexpectively).
 You won't be able to do much with these without your glasses but you can get a sense of the use interface and what is possible.
 - Email the Pupil Labs sales team.
 Will, from the team, promptly answered all of my questions.
-I sent him over 10 emails ans each time he was polite and helpful.
+I sent him over 10 emails and each time he was polite and helpful.
 - Follow the discussions Pupil Labs glasses users are having on [Discord](https://discordapp.com/invite/gKmmGqy){:target="_blank"}
 - Wacth the issue thread on the [Pupil Labs github page](https://github.com/pupil-labs/pupil){:target="_blank"}.
 This is probably only necessary if you plan to dig in to the Pupil Capture or Pupil Player code.